LibaMariyamK/Course2_DataVisualization/README.md

    - Learn how to choose the right plot for your data and apply custom styles to make your charts more visually appealing.

 7. **Final Project**
-   - A hands-on project where you apply all the techniques learned in previous lessons to a real-world dataset.

-8. **Creating Your Own Notebooks**
-   - Put your visualization skills into practice by creating your own notebooks, either for personal projects or professional work.